Key Topics: Food Webs, Environmental Variability, Marine Ecology

-Link to: Food Webs Video Game [edit when game finished]
+Link to: Food Web Video Game

 The full lesson plan, film, and video game are aligned with the Next Generation Science Standards, particularly at the middle school level.
 The full lesson plan for the virtual field trip integrates place-based learning approaches and engages students in connecting their lived experiences and observations with learning about the Northern Gulf of Alaska.

 NGSS Performance Expectations